divinecuration/divinecuration.github.io/_posts/2025-01-04-houlgate-brandom.md

 published: true
 ---

-In this note I’ll gather a few big picture thoughts on the scope of Hegel’s project in the Phenomenology, how it relates to that of the Science of Logic and also to Kant’s.
+In this note I’ll gather a few big picture thoughts on the scope of Hegel’s project in the Phenomenology, how it relates to the Science of Logic and also to Kant.
 This was stimulated by a few criticisms Stephen Houlgate aims at Brandom in his [review of A Spirit of Trust](https://ndpr.nd.edu/reviews/a-spirit-of-trust-a-reading-of-hegels-phenomenology/).

 One of Kant’s central ideas is that the categories of traditional metaphysics should be understood as universal forms of thought.
 The implications of this are twofold.
 First, it saves a priori inquiry from characteristically modern epistemological worries by identifying its domain as the transcendental structure of rational subjectivity.
 Second, and as a consequence, it limits the metaphysical ambition of philosophy by denying that a priori inquiry can yield insight into being as such.
 On this understanding the transcendental turn closes the door on pure ontology.